Wall Street slips despite U.S. jobs data; bond prices rise

 | NEW YORK

-NEW YORK Wall Street shares slipped and investors retreated to long-dated government debt on Friday, as enthusiasm over strong U.S. jobs growth was undercut by flat wages and a decline in the number of people looking for work.
+NEW YORK Early stocks gains on Wall Street faded and investors retreated to long-dated government debt on Friday, as enthusiasm over strong headline U.S. jobs growth was undercut by flat wages and a decline in the number of people looking for work.

-Traders also said that news on more violence in eastern Ukraine sparked a shift into the bond market that pushed the yield on the 30-year note to lows not seen since last June.
+Traders also cited headlines on more violence in eastern Ukraine as sparking a shift into the bond market.

 The U.S. economy added 288,000 jobs in April, more than expected.
-Even so, the report raised some concerns as more than 800,000 people left the U.S. labor force and average hourly wages were unchanged in April.
+Strong as the headline figure was, the report raised some concerns as more than 800,000 people left the U.S. labour force and average hourly wages were unchanged in April.

-Selling in U.S. Treasuries was modest in short- and medium-dated notes as investors responded to an increased likelihood of interest-rate hikes from the Federal Reserve.
-Investors moved into longer-dated Treasuries, pushing down their yields, on views that the economy is still not strong enough to spark inflation.
+Selling in U.S. Treasuries was modest in short- and medium-dated notes as investors responded to the increased likelihood of interest-rate hikes from the Fed.
+However, long-dated bond yields fell, which reflects a view that the economy is still not strong enough to spark inflation.

-The jobs figures bumped up the odds of the Federal Reserve raising rates sooner in 2015, with expectations for a rate increase by June 2015 increasing to about 56 percent from 47 percent a day earlier.
+The jobs figures bumped up the odds on the Federal Reserve raising rates sooner in 2015, with the expectations for a rate increase by June 2015 increasing to about 56 percent from 47 percent a day earlier.

 U.S. stocks slipped after an early rally.
-The S&P 500 began the day not far from its all-time closing high of 1,890.90 set on April 2 but traded mostly flat on Friday after the labor market report.
+The S&P 500 began the day not far from its all-time closing high of 1890.90 reached on April 2 but traded mostly flat on Friday.

 Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the separatist-held town of Slaviansk.